matthewayoob/Meeting-Scheduler/README.md

   • Filtering Valid Slots: O(M), as we filter the free slots by the required duration.

 Thus, the overall runtime complexity is O(N log N), dominated by the sorting step.
-This makes the algorithm efficient even for large inputs.
+This makes the algorithm relatively efficient even for large inputs.

 ---